bermi/snapdir/docs/guide.md

 -   D or F for a file or a directory.
 -   The permissions of the file or directory.
--   The BLAKE3 message diggest (`b3sum`) of the file or directory contents.
+-   The BLAKE3 message diggest (`b3sum`) of the path contents.
 -   The size in bytes of the file or directory contents.
 -   The path to the file or directory.

 At this point, foo.txt and bar.txt are empty files, so their `b3sum` matches.

 `b3sum snapdir-guide/*` generates a similar output; this is not a coincidence as we are using `b3sum` under the hood for checking the integrity of the files.

 The directory checksum is computed by concatenating the unique checksums of the files without newlines or spaces.